 According to WHO, the total global organic food market presently is around $37 billion.
 Of this $14 billion market is for herbal plants and medicines, which is expected to reach $5 trillion by the year 2050.
 According to the International Fund for Agriculture and Development (IFAD), India has more than 15,000 certified organic farms.
 Organic farms are generally more profitable and environmentally friendly, as it uses fewer chemicals and the residue is comparatively less chemical-intensive.
 Organic food has many ecological benefits as well as it delivers nutritious food.
 As per several studies report it shows that practicing organic systems over a long period of time can outdo the conventional methods.
 It should be implemented by all the organizations who are working in the organic food business they must increase the awareness the benefit of Organic products. cultivation is an organic state.
 By 2030, Meghalaya, another northeast state of India also eyes to convert 200,000 hectares of land into organic cultivation.
 In Kerala, more than 100,000 farmers are adopting organic farming practices.

 Currently, there is low awareness at the producer level on the difference between conventional farming and organic farming.
 At the consumer level, there is confusion between natural and organic products and a limited understanding of the health benefits of organic food products.
 In addition, consumers are faced with a plethora of decisions around brands — imported or domestic, product quality, the authenticity of claims and certifications.
-It is critical for companies involved in the organic food business to increase awareness among consumers in non-metro cities.
+It is critical for companies involved in the organic food business to increase awareness of the benefits of organic food among consumers in non-metro cities.
 Progressively, people across all income groups should have access to organic food.
 This can be facilitated by different means such as establishing community-supported agricultural farms or with “grow your own food” programmes.
 Where penetration is low, smaller sized packs can help encourage trials.